O Brother, Where Art Thou?: Release and reception

-Critical reception
+Critical response

-The review aggregation website Rotten Tomatoes gives it a score of 78% based on 154 reviews and an average score of 7.12/10.
-The consensus reads: "Though not as good as Coen brothers' classics such as Blood Simple, the delightfully loopy O Brother, Where Art Thou? is still a lot of fun."
-The film holds an average score of 69/100 on Metacritic based on 30 reviews.
+The review aggregation website Rotten Tomatoes reports that 78% of reviews critics are positive based on 158 reviews with an average rating of 7.3/10.
+The site's critics consensus reads: "Though not as good as Coen brothers' classics, the delightfully loopy O Brother, Where Art Thou? is still a lot of fun."
+Metacritic, which assigns a weighted average, gave it a score of 69 out of 100 based on 30 critics, indicating "generally favorable reviews".
+Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.

-Roger Ebert gave two and a half out of four stars to the film, saying all the scenes in the film were "wonderful in their different ways, and yet I left the movie uncertain and unsatisfied".
+Roger Ebert gave two and a half out of four stars to the film, saying all the scenes in the film were "wonderful in their different ways, and yet I left the movie uncertain and unsatisfied."

+In 2025, it ranked number 76 on The New York Times' list of "The 100 Best Movies of the 21st Century" and number 66 on the "Readers' Choice" edition of the list.

 Accolades

 The film was selected to be part of the main competition of the 2000 Cannes Film Festival.

 Soggy Bottom Boys

-The Soggy Bottom Boys are the fictional musical group that the main characters form to serve as accompaniment for the film.
+The Soggy Bottom Boys are the fictional musical group that the main characters form as part of the plot; their songs also serve as accompaniment for the film.
 It has been suggested that the name is in homage to the Foggy Mountain Boys, a bluegrass band led by Lester Flatt and Earl Scruggs.
-In the film, the songs credited to the band are lip-synched by the actors, except that Tim Blake Nelson does sing his own vocals on "In the Jailhouse Now".
+In the film, the actors lip-synched the songs credited to the band, except for Tim Blake Nelson's own voice on "In the Jailhouse Now".

 The band's hit single is Dick Burnett's "Man of Constant Sorrow", a song that had enjoyed much success prior to the movie's release.
-After the film's release, the fictitious band became so popular that the country and folk musicians who were dubbed into the film got together and performed the music from the film in a Down from the Mountain concert tour, which was filmed for TV and DVD.
-They included Ralph Stanley, John Hartford, Alison Krauss, Emmylou Harris, Gillian Welch, Chris Sharp, Stun Seymour, Dan Tyminski and others.
+After the film's release, the fictitious band became so popular that the country and folk musicians whose performances are heard on the film got together for a concert tour called Down from the Mountain, which was filmed for TV and DVD.
+They included Ralph Stanley, John Hartford, Alison Krauss and Union Station, Emmylou Harris, Gillian Welch, Chris Sharp, Stun Seymour, Dan Tyminski and others.